id/emqx-docs/en_US/gateway/exproto.md

 ## Enable ExProto Gateway

-The ExProto gateway in EMQX can be configured and enabled through the Dashboard, HTTP API, or configuration file `emqx.conf`.
+The ExProto gateway in EMQX can be configured and enabled through the Dashboard, HTTP API, or configuration file `base.hocon`.
 This section demonstrates how to enable ExProto gateway via Dashboard.

 On EMQX Dashboard, click **Management** -> **Gateways** from the left navigation menu.
 On the **Gateways** page, all supported gateways are listed.
 Locate **ExProto** and click **Setup** in the **Actions** column.
 Then, you will be directed to the **Initialize ExProto** page.

 ::: tip

 If you are running EMQX in a cluster, the settings you made through the Dashboard or HTTP API will affect the whole cluster.
-If you only want to change the settings with one node, configure the gateway using [`emqx.conf`](../configuration/configuration.md).
+If you only want to change the settings with one node, configure the gateway in [`base.hocon`](../configuration/configuration.md).

 :::